curicmc/Squid-Game_Game-5-Simulation/README.md

 A simulation of game 5, the Bridge Game, from the Squid Game TV show (2021).

 It allows you to specify the **amount of players** and the **length of the bridge**.
-You can either run
+You can either run:
-* single step-by-step simulation of a game with *BridgeGame.runBridge()*
+* a single step-by-step simulation of a game with *BridgeGame.runBridge()*
 * OR many games at once to find a breakdown and average amount of winners with *runBridgeAverage(int players, int bridgeLength, int loop)*

 -------------